fmflake/fmflake.github.io/now.markdown

 - Try to build this website

-- Challenge myself to do exercise everyday - 1 day of continuous burpees
+- Challenge myself to do exercise everyday

 - Reading: An Enquiry Concerning Human Understanding - David Hume